parnikaInsight/parnikaInsight/README.md

 I am an inventor.
 From designing the nitrogen-doped graphene facemask for COVID-19 to building a layer-1 cryptocurrency for use in a decentralized digital world, I choose to create on frontiers, as it is the kind of work I find most impactful and exciting.

 ## 🌟 Professional Experience
-Microsoft: Azure Operator Nexus Platform Software Engineer
+Microsoft: Azure Operator Nexus Platform Software Engineer (Present)

-Society for Worldwide Interbank Financial Telecommunication: Cloud DevSecOps Software Engineer
+Society for Worldwide Interbank Financial Telecommunication: Cloud DevSecOps Software Engineer (2023)

-Insight: Decentralized Metaverse Startup Co-Founder
+Insight: Decentralized Metaverse Startup Co-Founder (2022)

 ## 🎨 Creativity Meets Tech